martijnpoppen/com.eufylife.security/README.md

 ## To do:
 - [Feature Request] check if the keypad is going to work
 - [Feature Request] Turn the eufy pan&tilt via Homey (e.g.: when you’re home turn 180 degrees to the wall)
-- [Feature Request] check if the motion sensor is going to work - IN TEST
 - [Feature Request] filter devices when pairing - IN PROGRESS
-- [Feature Request] Custom settings for security/guard mode - TO DO
-- [Feature Request] Generic alarm for all cameras - IN TEST
 - [Feature Request] NIGHT VISION SWITCH - INVESIGATE
 - [Feature Request] Add battery status - INVESIGATE
 - [BUG] There's an issue with images not updating when devices are paired - TO-DO